marufmullah50/Photo_Background_edit_using_Python/README.md

 - Removes image backgrounds using `rembg`.
 - Adds a white background to processed images.
 - Saves the output as a downloadable file.
+## Usage
+1. Upload an image when prompted.
+2. The script will process the image to remove its background and replace it with a white background.
+3. The processed image will be saved and made available for download.

 ## Installation
 Run the following commands to install dependencies:
 ```bash
 pip install rembg pillow
 pip install onnxruntime